debajyotiSamanta/CodeClauseInternship_FitnessTrackerDashboard/README.md

-# This is a Fitness Tracker Dashboar,here you can track your physical improvement
+# This is a Fitness Tracker Dashboard,here you can track your physical improvement